Coach Training EDU's (CTEDU) Step by Step Guide to the Coach Client Overview Process.

 Audio recordings for overviews must be in the delivery language of your training class unless you have specifically cleared using a different language with CTEDU HQ and the Coach Mentor.
 You will be evaluated on each of the areas on the Overview Rubric.
 You will be asked to play your session recording from your own computer so that you and the Coach Mentor can listen together; please ensure that you are in a private space without interruptions during your overview.

-Contact your Coach Mentor as soon as possible if you are unable to be present for the entire overview.
+Contact your Coach Mentor as soon as possible if you cannot be present for the entire overview.
 If you arrive more than 5 minutes late to an overview, or if you need to leave early, you will need to reschedule your overview.

-Before your overview, rewatch/re-listen to your coaching session.
+Before your overview, re-watch/re-listen to your coaching session.
 Access your Overview Rubric in your student folder on Google drive.
-Because this is your personal sheet, please type directly into the Overview Rubric for each overview.
-Complete these steps:
+Because this is your sheet, please type directly into the Overview Rubric for each overview.

 Visit the “Tutorial and Instructions” tab or the “Overview” tab on your class page for a video tutorial of how to upload your recording to your student folder.
-Your recording should be uploaded to your student folder no later than 48 hours prior to your overview appointment.
+Your recording should be uploaded to your student folder no later than 48 hours before your overview appointment.

-Your overview will be cancelled if your recording has not been uploaded to your student folder or you have not self-scored in the “Coaching Overview” document (complete with your scores, timestamps, and the answers to the reflection questions) two days prior to your scheduled overview.
+Your overview will be canceled if your recording has not been uploaded to your student folder or you have not self-scored in the “Coaching Overview” document (complete with your scores, timestamps, and the answers to the reflection questions) two days before your scheduled overview.

 Due Date: Between Training Sessions 5-7